metno/emep-ctm/Subrun.rst

 Masks
 -----

-Typically yu have got fine scale emissions for a small region of interest, a city for instance.
+Typically you have got fine scale emissions for a small region of interest, a city for instance.
 You may want to remove that area from the coarse scale emissions, and replace it with your own.
 The mask allows you to define a specific region (the mask).
 To define which gridcells to include in your local region, you must find a suitable variable that shows the region of interest.
 It could be for example the PM emissions in your local area.

 A "mask" can be defined for instance with: